angular/angular/aio/content/guide/http-track-show-request-progress.md

-# HTTP - Track and show request progress
+# HTTP client - Track and show request progress

 Sometimes applications transfer large amounts of data and those transfers can take a long time.
 File uploads are a typical example.
 You can give the users a better experience by providing feedback on the progress of such transfers.